Professor Gail Davies

 Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

-My research is situated at the intersection of human geography, science and technology studies, and animal studies.
+My work is situated at the interface between human geography, science and technology studies, and animal studies.
+Most of my research has focused on understanding the relationships between different ways of knowing nonhuman animals, environments, and human health in public, policy, and science.
 As a geographer, I am interested in encouraging conversations between differently located knowledges in a generous and constructive way.
-Most of my research has focused on the contemporary relationships between different ways of knowing animals, environments, and human health.

 My work is associated with the Life Geographies Research Cluster in Geography and Egenis, the Centre for the Study of the Life Sciences, where I am an Honorary Senior Fellow.
-My university responsibilities include being Chair of the Geography Ethics Committee and champion for Reponsible Metrics for the College of Life and Environmental Sciences.
+My university responsibilities include being Chair of the Geography Ethics Committee.

 BA Hons in Geography (Oxford),